Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 From a cross-up you may do an inside turn and from a cross-down you may do an outside turn (sugar tuck, for example).

 From a double you may do a sugar tuck and release the left hand so you will end in a goofy handhold.

+## Stance configurations

+Stance configurations define how the leader and the follower stand relative to each other and what handhold configuration they are in.

+closed position
+: The leader's right hand is on the follower's back (on the left shoulder blade), and the follower's left arm rests on the leader's right arm.
+The leader stands face-to-face to the follower, sort of like the characters ||.

+starter position
+: The handwork is identical to the closed position, but the leader stands perpendicularly to the follower's left side, sort of like the characters _|.

+open position
+: The leader's left hand ring finger and middle finger (pointing in) are held by the follower's right hand (pointing down) at waist level, sort of like the characters |¯|.

+hammerlock position
+: The leader stands slightly to the left of the follower, maintaining a double handhold where the leader's hands point down and the follower's left hand is behind the back pointing outside while the right hand is pointing down.

 ## Pattern count combinations